New to investing - or simply looking to find out more about online brokerages?

 Once you've soaked it all in, peruse real user reviews from the Seedly community to find out the pros and cons of each online broker.

-An online brokerage is a platform that helps an investor (i.e. you) trade various asset classes and financial instruments.
+An online brokerage is an online trading platform, that helps an investor (i.e. you) trade various asset classes and financial instruments.
 These include indices, commodities, stocks and forex, to name several.
+Trying your hand at trading has never easier as online brokers make trading increasingly accessible.

-The act of buying - and, likewise, selling - stocks incurs small fees per transaction made.
-Of course, these fees are determined by brokerage firms.
+Both buying and selling stocks incur small fees per transaction made.
+Of course, these fees are determined by individual brokerage firms.

 To facilitate your trades, you'll first need a CDP account and/or custodian account.*